-Forgotten Chicago is honored to present for the first time at the Harold Washington Library Center (400 South State Street) on Thursday, May 3, 2016 at 6:00 p.m. in an all-new presentation.
-Covering the South Loop in general and the area around the Harold Washington Library Center and South State Street in particular, we will discuss the drastic changes this area has experienced over the past 70 years.
+Forgotten Chicago was honored to present for the first time at the Harold Washington Library Center (400 South State Street) on Thursday, May 3, 2016 at 6:00 p.m. in an all-new presentation for 115 guests.
+Covering the South Loop in general and the area around the Harold Washington Library Center and South State Street in particular, we discussed the drastic changes this area has experienced since the nineteenth century.

 Realty & Building, 1953